 All Ph.D. candidates must submit their dissertations electronically.
 For information on preparation and submission of dissertations electronically, visit: https://etda.libraries.psu.edu.
 The dissertation (in a single PDF file) must be uploaded to the eTD website by the announced submission deadline for the semester.
 In some cases, the dissertation advisor may request a bound copy of the dissertation.
-All costs for dissertation typing, illustrations, and reproduction, as well as dissertation submission and binding of the dissertation (if applicable) are borne by the student.
+In this case, all costs for dissertation typing, illustrations, reproduction, and binding (if applicable) are borne by the student.